User Guide

 - The

-refers to the index number shown in the last displayed Applicant list. - The
+APPLICANT_INDEXrefers to the index number shown in the last displayed Applicant list. - The

-refers to the index number shown in the last displayed Position list. - Index provided must be a positive integer 1, 2, 3, …
+POSITION_INDEXrefers to the index number shown in the last displayed Position list. - Index provided must be a positive integer 1, 2, 3, …

 Examples: